SovereignCloudStack/docs/contributor-docs/operations/tests/rfc2119-keyword-test-guide.md

 ERROR nor the CRITICAL channel.
 The presence of warnings or informational items from **SHOULD** and **MAY** categories do not directly impact the pass/fail status but is important for overall quality and compatibility with future standards.

+A test can have one of three results:

+* fail: if it has at least one message on ERROR
+* DNF (did not finish): if it has no message on ERROR, but at least one on CRITICAL
+* pass: otherwise

 ## 5. Example: Standards Document using RFC2119 Keywords